LEVERAGING HETEROGENEITY IN ACUTE LEUKEMIAS

 A native Montrealer, Véronique left the Santa Barbara beaches to come back to work in Montréal.
 After a position at the MUHC, Véronique joined the lab in May 2020.
 Trained as a computer scientist and a molecular biologist she enjoys learning about and using the possibilities brought forth by technological advances to uncover new biology.
 In her free time, you will find her scuba diving the St-Lawrence river and the Great Lakes.

-A dedicated Tunisian based in Montreal, Azer pursued a PhD in molecular biology.
-As part of his master of bioinformatics at the Université de Montréal, he joined the lab in January 2020.
-Currently, he is interested in the study of mechanisms regulating the gene activity of cancers by transcriptomic profiling using bioinformatics tools for new applications in clinical oncology.
+Azer pursued a PhD in molecular biology.
+He joined the lab in January 2020 as part of his master degree of bioinformatics at the Université de Montréal. in January 2022, he got a position as a bioinformatician in the lab.
+Azer is interested in the study of genetic heterogeneity profiling of AML using bioinformatics tools for new applications in clinical oncology.